 Since 1992, Miller explored a more abstract form of picture-making by passing light through coloured glass and liquid and cut paper forms.
 In sharp contrast to the norm of photographic exposures that last for a fragment of a second, Miller often uses long exposures lasting anywhere between one and twenty hours to create his unique and luminous images.
 As Christina Spens (Studio International) has said, 'Experiencing these works there is a growing feeling of being in some out-of-body space, in which our consciousness becomes an energy similar to light itself.'

-For the last year or so the artist been striving in the darkroom and studio against the end of photography as he knows it, as the reserves of his materials and chemistry dwindle.
-The months of lockdown have, for Miller, represented the culmination of four decades of working without a camera, bringing images of light out of the dark to experiment with the possibilities of light and colour as both medium and subject.
+For the last couple of years or so the artist been striving in the darkroom and studio against the end of photography as he knows it, as the reserves of his materials and chemistry dwindle.
+The months of lockdown, for Miller, represented the culmination of four decades of working without a camera, bringing images of light out of the dark to experiment with the possibilities of light and colour as both medium and subject.

 Miller is represented in numerous private and public collections worldwide, including the Victoria & Albert Museum, London and the Metropolitan Museum of Art, New York.